Acquired non-inflammatory myopathy: Screening

-During vigorous ischemic exercise, skeletal muscle functions aerobically, generating lactate and ammonia a coproduct of muscle myoadenylate deaminase (AMPD) activity.
+During vigorous ischemic exercise, skeletal muscle functions anaerobically, generating lactate and ammonia a coproduct of muscle myoadenylate deaminase (AMPD) activity.
 The forearm ischemic exercise test takes advantage of this physiology and has been standardized to screen for disorders of glycogen metabolism and AMPD deficiency.
 Patients with a glycogen storage disease manifest a normal increase in ammonia but no change from baseline of lactate, whereas in those with AMPD deficiency, lactate levels increase but ammonia levels do not.
 If ischemic exercise testing gives an abnormal result, enzyme analysis must be performed on muscle to confirm the putative deficiency state because false-positive results can occur.

 Treatment

 Treatment for acquired noninflammatory myopathy is directed towards resolution of the underlying condition, pain management, and muscle rehabilitation.

 Drug induced ANIMs can be reversed or improved by tapering off of the drugs and finding alternative care.
-Hyperthyroidism induced ANIM can be treated through anti-thyroid drugs, surgery and not eating foods high in Iodine such as kelp.
+Hyperthyroidism induced ANIM can be treated through anti-thyroid drugs, surgery, and not eating foods high in Iodine such as kelp.
 Treatment of the hyperthyroidism results in complete recovery of the myopathy.
 ANIM caused by vitamin D deficiency can easily be resolved by taking vitamin supplements and increasing one's exposure to direct sunlight.

 Pain can be managed through massaging affected areas and the use of nonsteroidal anti-inflammatory drugs (NSAIDs).

 Exercise, physical therapy, and occupational therapy can be used to rehabilitate affected muscle areas and resist the atrophy process.
-As with all myopathies, the use of walkers, canes, and braces can assist with the mobility of the affected individual.
+The use of walkers, canes, and braces may assist with the mobility of the affected individual.